 - Encourage your employees to take risks and try new things.
 In order for any organization to stay on the cutting edge, it has to be powered by forward-thinking innovators.
 When employees make an effort and take risks, they should be recognized for it, which encourages others to do the same.

-- In order to empower your future leaders, they have to see and experience for themselves that effort and success are rewarded.
+- To empower your future leaders, they have to see and experience for themselves that effort and success are rewarded.

 Success breeds success.
 Nothing helps people to press into more success but the taste of success.

-Additionally, let your employees to take risks and give them space to carry out their ideas.
-If you constantly monitor and correct them, you’re teaching them not to trust themselves and you're limiting the development of their decision-making skills.
+Additionally, let your employees to take risks and grow out of their comfort zone.
+If you constantly monitor and correct them, you’re teaching them not to trust themselves.
+You also limit the development of their decision-making skills.
 Allow them the process - from conception to outcome.

 Offer mentoring and advice only as support.
 If they succeed, wonderful!
 Make sure to reward them.
 If they fail, again, wonderful!
 Correct them respectfully and coach them on turning the failure into a success.